-I’m heading to the University of Michigan next week to teach an Ideas on Fire workshop on Writing for Research, specifically aimed at graduate students and early-career faculty in communication and media studies.
+I’m heading to the University of Michigan next week to teach an Ideas on Fire workshop on writing techniques for interdisciplinary scholars, specifically aimed at graduate students and early-career faculty in communication and media studies.

 Writing is often presented as the end game: first you research, then you write it all up for publication.
 But writing is actually crucial to doing research itself.